postgresml/postgresml/pgml-dashboard/static/blog/mindsdb-vs-postgresml.md

 ---
 author: Montana Low
-description: PostgresML is more opinionated, scalable, and several times faster than MindsDB.
+description: PostgresML is more opinionated, more scalable, more functional and several times faster than MindsDB.
 image: https://postgresml.org/static/images/blog/elephant_book.jpg
 image_alt: We read to learn
 ---